Top Rochester police officials step down amid outcry about Daniel Prude’s death

 “As a man of integrity, I will not sit idly by while outside entities attempt to destroy my character,” Singletary said.

-Rochester Mayor Lovely A. Warren (D) on Tuesday told the city council that Singletary “was not asked to give his resignation.”
+Rochester Mayor Lovely A. Warren (D) on Tuesday told the City Council that Singletary “was not asked to give his resignation.”
 She did not elaborate further when addressing the council during what was slated to be a virtual briefing about police relations with protesters.
 In a statement afterward, Warren said “the timing and tenor of these resignations is difficult” and that Singletary would remain through the end of the month.

 While Warren had told the council that “the entire command staff has decided to retire,” the police department later said three officials retired — Singletary, Morabito and Fabian Rivera, a commander — while two other officials, a deputy chief and a commander, were both returned to their previous rank of lieutenant, a lower position within the department.